ayushkumar463/CodeAlpha_HangmanGame/README.md

 # CodeAlpha_HangmanGame
 Simple text-based Hangman game where the player guesses a word one letter at a time.
-This project is from CodeAlpha
+This project is from @CodeAlpha